Octobug/notes/linguistics/second_language_acquisition/english/grammar/perfect_continuous_tense.md

 4. hit, sank, remained, discovered, has seen, has been exploring
 5. thought, liked, gives, have been thinking, have gotten, have been
 6. Have been studying, am planning, had, Did...get
+7. discovered, had been falling, had seen, had been, had been asking